Dr Fiona Caryl

-I am currently working with GPS data from the SPACES (Studying Physical Activity in Children’s Environments across Scotland) project to investigate exposure to healthy and unhealthy commodities within the 'activity spaces' of children in Scotland.
-Specifically, I am quantifying socioeconomic inequalities in exposure to shops selling tobacco, as well as determining how exposure to natural space effects children's mental health.
+Within the SPHSU, my research seeks to understand the effect of the natural and built environment on public health, particularly socio-economic and spatial inequalities in the determinants of non-communicable disease.
+Projects I have worked on have used individual-level GPS data (from the SPACES) to investigate exposures to healthy and unhealthy commodities within the 'activity spaces' of children in Scotland.
+Specifically, to quantify socioeconomic inequalities in exposure to shops selling tobacco and alcohol, and unhealthy advertising; as well as determining how exposure to natural space effects children's mental health.